Zebradil/cloudflare-dynamic-dns/README.md

 By default, a timer is triggered one minute after boot and then every 5 minutes.
 It is not configurable currently.

 State files are used to avoid unnecessary requests to Cloudflare API.
-They're created in `/var/lib/cloudflare-dynamic-dns/` and named using configuration variables in corresponding config files (`iface` and a hash of `domains`).
+They're created in `/var/lib/cloudflare-dynamic-dns/` and named using configuration variables in corresponding config files: the interface name (`iface`), the IP stack, a hash of `domains`, and a hash of DNS-record-affecting settings (`proxy`, `ttl`, `multihost`, `host-id`).
+Changing any of those settings produces a new state file name, triggering a fresh DNS update on the next run.
 A state file contains an address which was set in a Cloudflare DNS AAAA or A record during the last successful run.
 If the current address is the same as the one in the state file, no additional API requests are done.